adam-lafontaine/CMS/blog/posts/2023/[018][Basic video Linux].md

     std::transform(frame_begin, frame_end, image_begin, rgb_to_rgba);
 }
 ```

+It would be more efficient to convert the frame directly to RGBA instead of having the intermediate step of converting it to RGB first.
+However in this simplified example, we do not know what format the source data will be in.
+In order to elimnate the the RGB step, we would need to know what image format the camera provides and have a means of converting it to RGBA.
+Otherwise we would need to create our own `any2rgba()` helper function.

 Update the event handling to display the webcam frames in the window by pressing the 'C' key;